ntavish/strudel-priv/packages/mcp-server/README.md

 # Strudel MCP Server

-Zero-configuration musical pattern execution for Claude + Strudel.
+Enables AI assistants to generate Strudel patterns via Model Context Protocol.

 ## What It Does

-This MCP server enables Claude to create and automatically execute musical patterns in Strudel, a live coding environment for music.
-When you ask Claude to create patterns, they instantly play in your browser - no copy-paste required!
+This MCP server allows Claude and other AI assistants to send musical patterns to Strudel through a standalone external server that communicates via the Pattern Bridge.

 ## Features

-- **Auto-starts everything** - Strudel web server and pattern bridge start automatically
+- Standalone server that runs separately from Strudel
-- **Zero copy-paste** - Patterns execute instantly in your browser
+- Communicates through HTTP Pattern Bridge on port 3457
-- **Visual feedback** - Green "🎵 MCP" indicator shows when connected
+- Simple interface with just two tools: pattern creation and retrieval
-- **Built-in polling** - Strudel page automatically detects and executes patterns
+- No direct UI integration - respects separation of concerns

 ## Installation